joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 In practice, for the work we do, accessibility means making our applications work with assistive technology.
 While I won't go into much detail here, we mainly focus on screen readers, tools that read the screen out loud via keyboard control.

-And while I can't go into almost any detail, this wouldn't be a talk about accessibility without mentioning that _not_ having an accessible application is a legal risk, and often a significant one.
+For example, when reading this GitHub profile page, voiceover announces each section of the page as the user navigates with their keyboard.

-I'm going to share how we're taking this approach to improve the experience of using GitHub for people with disabilities, using scanning, previews, and forms.
+Today, I'm going to share how we're taking this approach to improve the experience of using GitHub for users of assistive technology like screen readers, using automated scanning, preview driven development, and a custom form builder.

 ## Who am I?